mozilla/extension-workshop/src/content/documentation/develop/differences-between-desktop-and-android-extensions.md

 ## Execution model

-The process model on Android kills idle background processes to maintain device performance.
-Among the background processes Android can kill are extension processes.
+The [process model on Android](https://developer.android.com/guide/components/activities/process-lifecycle) kills idle processes to maintain device performance.
+Among the processes Android can kill are extension processes.
 To account for this behavior, extensions should be designed to recover after they have been killed.
 [Event pages, or non-persistent background scripts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts), are the best mechanism to support this.
 If your extension uses persistent background script, [learn how to convert them to event pages](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Background_scripts#convert_to_non-persistent).

 {% endcapture %}
 {% include modules/one-column.liquid,